 To tamp down the political edge in the debate, Labrador wants the House to produce its own legislation rather than wait for the Senate to act.
 If the Republican-controlled House takes the bull by the horns, he says, employers would have a better chance at getting what they need—access to skilled foreign workers—without the impossible hurdles he believes will be facing temporary-worker programs in the Senate.

 Legislation from the House might come in several different bills, Labrador said.
 “But it would be a comprehensive approach—a package.”

-This article appears in the March 6, 2013, edition of National Journal Daily as Labrador: Reform More Important Than Political Gain.
+This article appears in the March 6, 2013, edition of NJ Daily as Labrador: Reform More Important Than Political Gain.